Broadband in Scotland

 Fibre optic broadband in Scotland

 In cities and larger towns in Scotland fibre optic broadband may be available from Virgin Media, BT or Plusnet.
 To find out if you can get fibre optic broadband from any of these providers where you live just enter your postcode into our availability checker at the top of this page and then select “Fibre Optic” under the broadband type on the left hand side of our package filter.

 As with the rest of the UK, more often than not, fibre optic broadband is only available in the most densely populated areas such as Glasgow and Edinburgh.
 As Scotland has such a large surface area this means that the majority of Scottish residents cannot receive fibre optic broadband from any provider.
 One of the main exceptions to this is an area of western Scotland.
-In Dreghorn, Irvine, Kilmarnock and Troon a regional cable company, Smallworld, offers fibre optic broadband along with cable TV and home phone services.
+In Dreghorn, Irvine, Kilmarnock and Troon, a regional cable company called Smallworld, which is now owned by Virgin Media, offers fibre optic broadband along with cable TV and home phone services.